Dominik-Reinert/aiven-clouds/README.md

 As there is no refresh logice whatsoever happening, I intentionally left that code out here for better readability.
 Simply adding a refresh function to the server data that removes the current `response` and calls the internal `wrapFetch` to refetch it.

 ## Some notes to the reviewer

 ### About the tests

 I am not used to working with Jest.
-At work, we are using [Enzyme](https://enzymejs.github.io/enzyme/), but it did not age well - testing hooks with it is almost impossible.
+At work, we are using a custom made testing framework.
 That being said, I am on the verge of learning Jest, but I am not too familiar with it, yet, so please be gentle :)